-As it can be seen from the Figure \ref{eigen}, strong dressing field $\Omega_2$ and a weak probe field $\Omega_1$ in ladder configuration results in avoiding crossings and, dark-state formation at three-photon resonance ($\Delta_1 + \Delta_2 + \Delta_3 = 0$) allows for a transparency window to be opened.
+As it can be seen from figure \ref{eigen}, strong dressing field $\Omega_2$ together with a weak probe field $\Omega_1$ in ladder configuration results in avoided crossings and dark-state formation at three-photon resonance which permits a transparency window to be opened.
 Figure \ref{eigen} shows the eigenvalues of the Hamiltonian (top, bottom) without interactions as a function of probe detuning together with the imaginary part of the probe coherence (middle).
 There are avoided crossings at the points shown with grey vertical lines where absorption is maximum.
-System evolves into a dark state between these points and EIT window appears around three-photon resonance as in the reference \cite{gao19}.
+System evolves into a dark state between these points and EIT window appears around three-photon resonance in accordance with the reference\cite{gao19}.
 The inclusion of atomic interactions makes it clear that EIT is prone to be disturbed.
-It might be helpful to study the energy eigenvalues and probe coherence as a function of probe detuning for deeper understanding behind the mechanism.
+It might be helpful to study the energy eigenvalues and probe coherence as a function of probe detuning for a deeper understanding of the underlying mechanism.